Flybell/Scraping-and-Analyzing-COVID-19-Taiwan-CDC-Press-Releases/README.md

 ### The Process_Data.py will be continuously updated in another repo
 Here, it gives you a "taster" of the type of data that can be extracted from these files.
 The script creates a "daily_new_cases.txt" file that prints out the total number of new confirmed cases reported in each day's press release (Note that the first few days have "N/A" because the writing style has not yet taken its current formulaic shape.
 Data from these files need to be retrieved manually).

+## Instructions
+Download all the files into the same folder.
+Make sure you have the following libraries installed: re, beautifulsoup & request Run "Execute.py"
+Run "Process_Data.py"